Windcrest Animal Hospital

 Dr. Meryl Kern

 Meryl Kern, DVM has been at Windcrest since 2012.
 She has a special interest in emergency medicine and critical care.
-Dr. Kern graduated from The Ohio State University in 2006 and then completed a one year internship at New Jersey Equine.
+Dr. Kern graduated from The Ohio State University and then completed a one year internship at New Jersey Equine.
 She has experience working with cats, dogs, horses and exotic animals.
 Her personal animals include several riding horses, racehorses, and dogs.
-Her boston terrier, Chloe, is also learning how to perform in agility.
+Her Boston terrier, Chloe, is also learning how to perform in agility.
 Outside of work Dr. Kern can usually be found riding horses, snowboarding or traveling.

 Dr. Donna L. W. Namey

-Donna Namey, VMD graduated with the highest honors from the University of Pennsylvania in 1991 and is co-owner of Windcrest Animal Hospital, Hockessin Animal Hospital, Talleyville Veterinary Hospital and Centreville Veterinary Hospital.
+Donna Namey, VMD graduated with the highest honors from the University of Pennsylvania and is co-owner of Windcrest Animal Hospital, Hockessin Animal Hospital, Talleyville Veterinary Hospital and Centreville Veterinary Hospital.
 She has a special interest in ultrasonography.
 Dr. Namey counts her veterinary school acceptance phone call as one of her most memorable experiences.
 This call allowed her to fulfill her childhood dream of a career caring for pets.
 Dr. Namey and her husband, George and their children, Jacob and Samuel enjoy spending time together.
 She also enjoys gardening, scrap booking and her family’s pets: 3 dogs (Pumpkin, Sunny and Maggie) and cats: (Hope, Annabell and Stripe).

 Dr. Louis Snijders, BVSC

 Dr. Louis Snijders graduated from Onderstepoort, University of Pretoria in South Africa.
 His mother, Dr. Lorraine deJager, is also a veterinarian.
-Dr. Snijders is a veterinarian at Windcrest Animal Hospital and is part of the Critical Care & Emergency Care team.
+Dr. Snijders is a veterinarian at Windcrest Animal Hospital and is part of the Critical Care and Emergency Care team.
 His veterinary interests include critical care, surgery and oncology.
 He holds memberships in VECCS and AVMA.
 He and his wife, Rachel, have two sons who live in South Africa.
 Dr. Snijders’ hobbies include classic cars, sport photography and farming with cashmere goats.
 He is also an internationally qualified fencing referee and has competed as a fencer in various countries.

 From Left to Right: Crystal, Jamie, Brie, Christine and Julia